saltyrtc/saltyrtc-meta/Task-WebRTC.md

 4. After both clients have sent each other 'handover' messages, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).

+If the `RTCDataChannel` could not be created or the created `RTCDataChannel` does not change its state to `open`, the client SHALL continue using the WebSocket-based signalling channel.

 # Message Structure